Seirdy/seirdy.one/content/posts/website-best-practices.md

 - No lazy loading (more on this below)
 - No custom colors OR explicitly set the both foreground and background colors.
 More on this below.
+- Server configured to support compression (gzip, optionally zstd as well) and HTTP/2.
+It's a free speed boost.
 - Supports dark mode and/or works with most "dark mode" browser addons
 - A good score on Mozilla's [HTTP Observatory](https://observatory.mozilla.org/)
 - Optimized images.
 You also might want to use HTML's `<picture>` element, using